dedoc/scramble/docs/how-it-works.md

 title: How it works
 weight: 2
 ---
-The package uses static code analysis and existing Laravel conventions to generate API documentation without forcing you to write annotations.
-Annotations are still useful where you want to add some descriptions, or you see that Scramble cannot infer types fully – you can help it as well.

-Here is a brief description of how the docs are generated.
+Scramble is a package for Laravel that generates API documentation using static code analysis and Laravel conventions.

+Other packages usually require you to write PHPDoc annotations in your code, which is not always convenient.
+It may result in:

+- More work to keep annotations up to date with code changes.
+- Code duplication, where information is redundantly stated in annotations and the code itself.
+- Challenges during code refactoring, potentially leading to outdated documentation if annotations are not updated accordingly.

+Scramble gives you the power to use annotations only when you want more control over your docs' generation.
+You can add descriptions to parameters or tweak response types for your API routes, etc.

+After installation, Scramble adds two routes to your application. `/docs/api` route is the UI.
+It triggers `/docs/api.json` route and shows the documentation in a nice UI.

+The `/docs/api.json` route generates the OpenAPI document describing your API.
+Here is what happens behind the scenes.

-## Requests
+## Gathering API Routes
+First of all, Scramble gathers your API routes by retrieving all routes from the application and then filtering them using `api` middleware.

+You can customize this behavior by either publishing the package's configuration file or providing your own route filter function.

+Next, Scramble analyzes each API route's corresponding controller method.
+It aims to determine both the request type and response type for the route.

+## Route to Request Documentation
-To generate docs for the requests, Scramble analyzes the rules used for validation of the request and route parameters.
-It can easily extract rules from `FormRequest` classes by looking at `rules` method.
+To describe the request, Scramble analyzes validation rules and route parameters.

+When `FormRequest` is used for the request, Scramble will analyze `rules` method.

-If a custom request class is not used, the package will look for a call to `validate` in a controller's method and will use rules from there **by evaluating** the rules array code.
+If a custom request class is not used, Scramble will look for a call to `validate` in a controller's method and will use rules from there **by evaluating** the rules' array code.

-## Responses
+## Route's Responses Documentation
-When analyzing responses, Scramble tries to figure out the response type of your controller's method.
-It uses pretty naїve static code analysis to determine what is returned from the controller.
-In most cases it should get you covered.

-Especially in cases you could've directly seen in Laravel documentation (here comes "convention" part of "how):

-- `JsonResource` (`return new TodoItemResource($item);`)
-- `AnonymousResourceCollection` of `JsonResource` items (`return TodoItemResource::collection($items);`)
-- `LengthAwarePaginator` of `JsonResource` items (this need to be manually typehinted in PhpDoc for now)

-`doctrine/dbal` package allows to get the types of model attributes, so `JsonResource` based responses are properly documented.
+To document responses, Scramble analyzes the return type of the controller's method using static code analysis.

+It then proceeds to document the controller's method return type as a route's response.
+Thanks to being in Laravel context, Scramble does a lot of things automatically, such as documenting JSON API resources, resources collections, etc.

+For instance, if you return a `PostResource` (a JSON API resource) from your controller's method, Scramble performs the following actions:

+- Identifies the return type of your method as `PostResource`.
+- Analyzes the `toArray` method of the `PostResource` class and documents its attributes as response fields.

+Scramble takes into consideration other scenarios to cover not only successful responses:

+- It accounts for cases when `validate` or `FormRequest` is used, which may result in a 422 response.
+- It handles situations where `authorize` or `Gate` is used, leading to a possible 403 response.
+- Scramble also considers the usage of `abort`, `abort_if`, and `abort_unless`, which could lead to 4xx or 5xx responses.
+- Furthermore, any exceptions thrown during the process are accounted for, which may also result in 4xx or 5xx responses.

+## Putting It All Together
+After analyzing all routes, Scramble merges all gathered information into a single OpenAPI document.